SandwichGouda/Data/Data.md

 ### The kernel

-The kernel is a first interface between hardware and software.
+- The kernel is a first interface between hardware and software.
 It is the "core" of the OS.
 The kernel manages processes, I/O, along with many other things.
 It has complete control on the system.

-Fundamentally, a kernel is just a piece of software.
+- Fundamentally, a kernel is just a piece of software.
 Heuristically, we call it "kernel" because it is at the core of the Operating System in the sense that it has control on all the system and manages many things.
 Applications and the (rest of the) OS make syscalls (calls to the kernel) to "ask for permission" to do stuff on the hardware (writing stuff in the RAM, for instance).
-A syscall happens when any piece of software needs access to anything related to hardware.
+- A syscall happens when any piece of software needs access to anything related to hardware.
 The kernel may refuse it.
 By default, the OS is in "user mode".
 If the syscall is accepted, the OS passes in "Kernel mode" the time necessary to do the stuff (and then switches back to user mode).
 When in user mode, the OS and applications don't have permissions to do everything.

+### I/O and drivers

+- Drivers are necessary to handle some input.
+- A driver teaches the operating system to handle some specific i/o with peripheral devices.
+- Many drivers are already installed by default.
+  * The most common ones are HID (Human Interface Devices) drivers and Mass Storage drivers.
+  * These are "subnorms" of the USB norm.
+  * The HID drivers are used for handling devices such as keyboard, mouses...
+  * The mass storage devices are used for handling mass storage devices such as USB sticks, (internal or external) hard drives...
+  * The reason why connecting a keyboard, a mouse or a storage device on a computer always works on first try is that these drivers are **installed by default** on most (every) Operating Systems (for ovious reasons : everyone needs at least a keyboard, and it is quite obvious that almost everyone will want to plug a mouse or a hard drive to their PC)
+  * But, sometimes some peripherals require to manually install drivers.
+For instance, for serial communication, you will likely need a Serial-USB driver to teach to your OS how to handle serial communication on USB ports.
+  * Drivers can be seen as extensions to your OS.
+  * For futher investigation, read the wikipedia page for USB.
+  * But also, recall and don't forget  that the USB norm is over 500 pages long.

 ## Web